-The past few weeks and months have created an economic environment that has been less than helpful to small business owners psyche.
-Granted that economic situation is real and dire, the greatest impact appears to be on the willingness of small business owners to adapt rather than panic.
+The past few weeks and months have created an economic environment that has been less than helpful to small business owners’ psyches.
+Granted that the economic situation is real and dire, the greatest impact appears to be on the willingness of small business owners to adapt rather than panic.

 From our internal observation, there are two different small business owners: those that were naturally prepared for turmoil and those that were not.
 Our initial assumption that larger companies were in a better position to absorb and adapt to turmoil turns out to be wrong.

-We looked at dozen companies with an extensive human resource operation and compared them to another dozen small businesses without an effective HR program.
+We looked at dozen companies with extensive human resource operations and compared them to another dozen small businesses without an effective HR program.
 The results were astonishing.
-The latter had substantially more difficulties in coping with the psychological issues of economic down turn as opposed to the first group.
+The latter had substantially more difficulties in coping with the psychological issues of the economic downturn as opposed to the first group.

 In any case, we will continue our study and observations and report back.